Tristan885/postal-iii-mdl-doc/README.md

 Third argument is the name of the model (without the .mdl file extension) found in the appropriate folder depending of the bolton type chosen in second argument.
 See `p3\models\characters\bolt-on` folder to then check the correct folder of the type you're choosing to find the name of the model you want to use.

+The data from this might then be used in `model_templates.txt` file found in `p3\scripts` in the "TEMPLATES" section in the file.

 Example:
 ```C++
 $bolton "Glasses" "glasses" "Dude_glass_02"